passagemath/passagemath/pkgs/sagemath-graphs/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

 This pip-installable package `passagemath-graphs` is a distribution of a part of the Sage Library.
-It provides a small subset of the modules of the Sage library ("sagelib", `sagemath-standard`) for computations with graphs, posets, complexes, etc.
+It provides a small subset of the modules of the Sage library ("sagelib", `passagemath-standard`) for computations with graphs, posets, complexes, etc.

 It consists of over 170 first-party Python and Cython modules and uses the `Boost Graph Library <https://github.com/boostorg/graph>`_, with additional functionality from `NetworkX <https://networkx.github.io/>`_ and several other libraries.